 Close to mid-campus lies the Central Residential Area which is made up of nine traditionally-styled buildings.
 All Central residence halls are coed.
 However, Van Meter Hall has several female-only floors and male-only floors; Brett and Brooks Halls are barrier-free and fully accessible for disabled students.
-Brett also offers 9-month housing (September through May).
+Brett also offers Break (9-month) Housing (September through May).

 Central Residential Area currently features: